mengjp810418/dbdiagram/web/README.md

 An Open-Source dbdiagram.io

-## Install the yarn(1.22.X) at windows10 or windows11 by npm, and add to user’s environment variable PATH like %LOCALAPPDATA%\yarn\bin
+## Before all that, install the yarn(1.22.X) at windows10 or windows11 by npm, and add to user’s environment variable PATH like %LOCALAPPDATA%\yarn\bin
 ## detail for https://yarnpkg.com/getting-started/install
 ```cmd
 npm install -g yarn